 If you opened a scene in read-only mode, but realize that you need to modify it, you can easily acquire the necessary rights without closing and reloading the scene.

 Note that it is not possible to acquire the rights to modify the scene assets once the scene is loaded.
 This process is done during the initial loading of the scene.
-To learn more about enabling the rights to modify while creating environments, jobs and scenes, refer to the Control Center module.
+To learn more about enabling the rights to modify while creating environments, jobs and scenes, refer to the Control Center Guide.